 The post has now pulled her into the art.
 On walks with her dogs, Leslie says she regularly makes a point to see what’s at the post.
 During bouts of sadness, the words have sometimes spoken so directly to her that the post is like a beacon of hope.

 For others in these unusual times, it’s become even academic.
 One neighbor told the Howards she uses the poetry to work with her daughter.
 The words have provided the framework for the elementary school student to visualize and illustrate.

 “When you think about it, there’s so much separation that you have now with people in these separate boxes,” Chris says.
 “This brings people together, sharing something through that central point.”

-ABOUT THE SERIES: Pioneer Utility Resources, publisher of Ruralite magazine, will shine a light on rural arts in the Northwest and West through early 2022, revealing how the arts enrich communities and sharing a comeback story in these challenging times.
-The series, The Heart of Community, receives support from the M.J.
+ABOUT THE SERIES: Pioneer Utility Resources, publisher of Ruralite magazine, will shine a light on rural arts in the Northwest and West, revealing how the arts enrich communities and sharing a comeback story in these challenging times.
+The series, the Heart of Community, receives support from the M.J.
 Murdock Charitable Trust—a private nonprofit foundation serving nonprofits across the Pacific Northwest.